starinaphillips/resume-keyword-matcher/README.md

 Table of Contents

-Overview
+1.Overview
-Tools and Technologies Used
+2.Tools and Technologies Used
-Project Structure
+3.Project Structure
-How It Works
+4.How It Works
-How to Run
+5.How to Run
-Sample Input and Output
+6.Sample Input and Output

 Overview